Every week (well, almost every week) I send out a quiz.

 When the game ends, the person with the most character cards wins.
-If there is tie, whoever has Scout wins.
-If is still a tie, whoever has the least cards in their hand wins.
+If there is a tie, whoever has Scout wins.
+If no one has Scout, whoever has the least cards in their hand wins.

 States that a character can be in:

 - Free.
 This is the basic state that a character is in when it enters play.
 It can be affected by attacks, and it counts toward the number of characters that you have at the end of the game